setrar/Business/FinancialStatements/Speech0.md

 <img src=images/Key-Financial-Indicators.png width='' height='' > </img>

-Concerning our liquidity ratios, the current ratio stands at a healthy 1.5, signaling our ability to cover short-term obligations.
+Concerning our liquidity ratios, the current ratio stands at a more than healthy 500, signaling our ability to cover short-term obligations.
 The quick ratio, an even stricter measure, is at 1.2, which underscores our strong liquidity position without reliance on inventory.

 <img src=images/Key-Financial-Indicators2.png width='' height='' > </img>